HaoZeke/gasSweetening-Report/report/md/02_ProcessDesc-part.md

 Temperature at Battery Limits : $50^{\circ}C$

-## Turn Down Ratio
+## Turndown Ratio

 Overall turn down ratio to 40\% of the design capacity can be obtained without any special additions to the standard features of the equipment.
-With this turn down ratio of 40\%, design sweetening and drying performances will be maintained, with an increase in the specific energy consumption.
+With this turndown ratio of 40\%, design sweetening and drying performances will be maintained, with an increase in the specific energy consumption.

-The main process equipments in Gas Sweetening Unit are:
+Major process equipment for the gas sweetening unit are:

 -   Absorption column.

 -   Stripping column.

-The main process variable in the absorption and stripping colums are:
+The main process variables in the absorption and stripping columns are:

 -   Temperature.